Manchester United transfer rumours

 Kalidou Koulibaly - Ole Gunnar Solskjaer has identified £84m Napoli defender Kalidou Koulibaly as his prime transfer target this summer (Daily Mail, June 9).

-Richarlison - The Everton forward has admitted that interest from United is flattering, but insists he is happy at Goodison (The Sun, June 4)

-Mike Maignan - Man Utd have made contact with the Lille goalkeeper ahead of a potential move (Daily Record, June 3)

-Thomas Meunier - United have held more talks over a potential £22m transfer for the PSG defender as they grow frustrated with Crystal Palace's valuation of Aaron Wan-Bissaka.
-(Mail, June 2).
+Thomas Meunier - United have held more talks over a potential £22m transfer for the PSG defender as they grow frustrated with Crystal Palace's valuation of Aaron Wan-Bissaka. (daily Mail, June 2).
 But Arsenal manager Unai Emery has made personal contact with Meunier in an attempt to convince him to join the Gunners ahead of Manchester United.
-(Mirror, June 2).
+(Daily Mirror, June 2).

-Elseid Hysaj - The United target has said he wants to leave Napoli this summer after increasing speculation over his future (Manchester Evening News, June 1).

-Youri Tielemans - The Leicester midfielder says he is flattered by links with Tottenham and Manchester United; But the club have made further enquiries into signing Tielemans.
-(Mail, June 16).

-Matthijs de Ligt - But United are now believed to have withdrawn their interest.

-Kevin Strootman - United are one of several clubs who have been offered the player on loan.

-Adrien Rabiot - France international Rabiot has held talks with Serie A champions Juventus ahead of the expiry of his contract at PSG on July 1.
-(Sky Sports, June 14); United are high up on the potential destinations for free agent midfielder Rabiot, according to El Mundo Deportivo.
+Adrien Rabiot - France international Rabiot has held talks with Serie A champions Juventus ahead of the expiry of his contract at PSG on July 1 (Sky Sports News, June 14).

-James Rodriguez - Real Madrid will offer James Rodriguez to Manchester United as they look to try and bring Paul Pogba to the Bernabeu (The Star, June 9).
+James Rodriguez - Real Madrid will offer James Rodriguez to Manchester United as they look to try and bring Paul Pogba to the Bernabeu (Daily Star, June 9).

-Max Aarons - Man Utd are interested in Norwich City's Aarons as a potential alternative signing if a move for Aaron Wan-Bissaka is unsuccessful.

 Andre Onana- Manchester United have identified Ajax goalkeeper Onana as a possible successor for David de Gea.
 (The Sun, June 12).